sergey-nechaev/devdocs/test/integration/annotations/magento-components-dir.md

 ---

 When your test design requires you to register fixture components and unregister them after the test execution, use the `@magentoComponentsDir` annotation.
-This enables you to register all the components at a specified directory recursively.
+It enables you to register all the components at a specified directory recursively.

 ## Format